webark/ember-component-css/README.md

 After that it's quite easy: add a style file in your route directory alongside your `route.js` or `template.hbs` files.

-An individual controller also has access to a `styleNamespace` property that is the namespace for a given route.
+An individual controller also has access to a `routeStyleNamespaceClass` property that is the namespace for a given route.
 This can be used for various use cases. (like enabling BEM style similar to how the `componentCssClassName` is used in a component)

 ### Usage with classic (non pod) structure